awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ## Copying Shared Snapshots<a name="USER_CopySnapshot.Shared"></a>

 You can copy snapshots shared to you by other AWS accounts\.
 If you are copying an encrypted snapshot that has been shared from another AWS account, you must have access to the KMS encryption key that was used to encrypt the snapshot\.

-You can copy shared unencrypted DB snapshots across regions, but you can only copy shared encrypted DB snapshots in the same AWS Region\.
-You can only copy shared DB cluster snapshots, encrypted or not, in the same AWS Region\.
+You can copy a shared DB snapshot across regions, provided that the snapshot is unencrypted\.
+However, if the shared DB snapshot is encrypted, you can only copy it in the same AWS Region\.

+You can only copy a shared DB cluster snapshot, whether encrypted or not, in the same AWS Region\.
 For more information, see [Sharing an Encrypted Snapshot](USER_ShareSnapshot.md#USER_ShareSnapshot.Encrypted)\.

 ## Handling Encryption<a name="USER_CopySnapshot.Encryption"></a>